Everything PR News

 The Discipline Defined

-More than a third of consumers now begin product research with AI engines, not search.
+The field emerged from a structural reality: more than a third of consumers now begin product research with AI engines, not search.
 In B2B categories — professional services, enterprise technology, financial services — the shift is further along and accelerating.
 The buyer journey changed.
 AI Communications is the discipline that changed with it.

-Why Traditional Communications Falls Short
+Why Traditional Communications Approaches Fall Short

-Traditional PR optimizes for journalists.
-AI Communications optimizes for machines that synthesize answers for people.
 Journalists respond to story angles, timing, relationships, and news hooks.
 AI engines — ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews — respond to entity clarity, source authority, structural signals, and factual density.
+A story that gets placed in a prestigious outlet but isn't picked up by other high-authority publications, isn't entity-rich, and doesn't contain citable data does far less AI work than it appears to.

 How the GEO Layer Works